 If you’re a student in Canada in the coming year, finances must be on your mind in one way or another.
-You’re not alone, as many students are looking into the different finance options and their needs at this time.
-Getting your student finances in order will help now – and in the future.
+You are not alone, as many students are looking into their needs and the different financing options available.
+Getting your finances in order will help now – and in the future.

 Getting Funded – Student Loans

 Student loans fall into two main categories: government-funded student loans and bank student lines of credit.
-Although getting student loans is often relatively straightforward, there are certain things that you’ll need to apply for.
+Although getting student loans is often relatively straightforward, there are certain things that you’ll need to apply.
 For instance, you’ll need your taxes up to date – and so will your parents.
-The requirements for both new and mature students of higher education are different; however, all will still need their current taxes.
+The requirements for both new and mature students of higher education are different; however, all will still need their taxes up to date.

 Government Student Loans